SHPEUCF/apptutorial/_pages/assignments/Part2.md

 ![Screen navigation](https://user-images.githubusercontent.com/3681859/27937441-ef61d932-626b-11e7-885f-1db7dc74b32e.gif){: width="40%" .align-center}

 **So, what is the *Router* and why do we need it?**
 Right now, our app has only one simple screen, the Dashboard.
 However, an app usually has more than one screen and in order to do that, we need the functionality of screen navigation (which the Router provides).
-We will then be able to split these screens into multiple files, because it would be completely *awful* to have a ton of screens in single JavaScript file.
+We will then be able to split these screens into multiple files, because it would be completely *awful* to have a ton of screens in a single JavaScript file.
 {: .notice--info}

 ![Navigation bar](../../assets/images/Part2/nav_bar_final.png){: width="40%" .align-center}